cvanaret/Uno/README.md

 ## Contributions

-Uno was designed and implemented by [Charlie Vanaret](https://github.com/cvanaret/) (Technische Universität Berlin).
+Uno was designed and implemented by [Charlie Vanaret](https://github.com/cvanaret/) (Zuse-Institut Berlin).
 The abstract framework for unifying nonlinear optimization was developed by Charlie Vanaret and Sven Leyffer.

 [Silvio Traversaro](https://github.com/traversaro) contributed to the CMakeLists.